breakside/JSKit/Documentation/Goals.md

-Several motivations are behind the JSKit web application framework, but all have a common theme: making absolutley great web apps!
+Several motivations are behind the `UIKit` web application framework, but all have a common theme: making absolutley great web apps!

 Write an Application, not a Document
 ====================================

-Most importantly, JSKit sees web applications as exactly that: applications.
+Most importantly, `UIKit` sees web applications as exactly that: applications.

 By contrast, web languages like HTML and CSS grew out of a desire to represent documents.
-From their declariative style to their focus on text-markup (it's called hyper _text_ for a reason), what makes them great for desgining static documents isn't so great when what you really want to make is a rich interactive application.
+From their declariative style to their focus on text-markup (it's called hyper*text* for a reason), what makes them great for desgining static documents isn't so great when what you really want to make is a rich interactive application.